-Hospitals use patient outcome reports to measure the safety and quality of care they provide.
+Hospitals use patient outcome and performance reports to measure the safety and quality of care they provide.
 When you’re choosing a hospital, patient outcomes information can help you make an informed decision.
-These reports also help hospitals compare their outcomes with other facilities and continuously improve the way they deliver care.
-El Camino Health tracks both outcome measures and proves measures, and our stroke care process is rigorously benchmarked against the best via American Heart/Stroke Association peer group, as shown in the following graphic.
+El Camino Health tracks both outcome measures and performance measures.
+As you can see, our average performance continues to improve, nearing 100% for all measures for all patients.

 Expert Care for All Types of Strokes

 El Camino Health’s team of neurologists, neurointerventional radiologists and neurosurgeons has long been on the forefront of neurologic procedures for treating all types of strokes:

 - Hemorrhagic stroke